4 Reasons to Keep Moving (and Coming to Class!) Until Baby Arrives

 In addition to combating aches and pains, the feedback we hear most frequently is that moms who took our classes often and throughout their pregnancy felt stronger and more capable earlier in the postpartum period.
 We’re not talking weight loss or flat tummies, either.
 We’re talking about true quality of life changes, like being able to get up and around to more easily care for their newborns, feeling more positively about their birth experiences, and feeling better adjusted to new life as mom.
 Many women spend the lion’s share of energy preparing for birth, and while that is incredibly important, so often moms will tell us that the real work begins AFTER baby arrives.
 The more you move later in pregnancy, the better you’ll move afterward.

 Join our classes, or any other activity that appeals to you, and keep it up for as long as you can.
 Hopefully, until the very day baby arrives!
-And remember, movement doesn’t have to be an hour long fitness class.
+And remember, movement doesn’t have to be an hour long, mind-numbing trudge!
 It can be as simple as taking the stairs instead of the elevator, parking further back in the lot and walking, or take a quick stroll around the block.
-Just keep moving that strong, powerful body of yours!
+5 minutes a day is better than none and absolutely worth doing.
+Don’t set yourself up for failure with an all or nothing mindset.
+Just keep moving that strong, powerful body of yours in whatever way feels accessible and enjoyable!